muke24/Alert-Detector/README.md

 ----------------------------------------

 PCB Warning:
 PCB is untested.
 It is used to connect the ESP32 to the modules and power management.
 The ESP32 connects to this PCB by feeding 28AUG enameled copper wires through the hollow shaft motor.
+Do not hot glue the enamelled wires directly to the ESP32, but solder them onto the end of a 8 pin male header and push that into the device, seems to work pretty well.

 ----------------------------------------